 Broadly speaking there are two methods used to automatically flag spam messages: heuristics and neural networks.
 Each company has their own ways of using these methods, which they keep secret in an effort to thwart spammers.

 Heuristics is just a fancy way of identifying common characteristics of a thing and using those characteristics to categorize them.
 In this case a lot of spam messages share qualities like:

 Email systems keep track of these characteristics, or subscribe to a clearinghouse which provides lists of the characteristics to look out for, and flag messages with certain combinations as spam.

 Google attributes their success in identifying and filtering spam to neural networks.
 Neural networks are, simply, a way in which one can train a computer, or a network of multiple computers, to make highly accurate decisions about what a thing might be.

 This means that Google has a bunch of computers that have been trained, by looking at countless examples, to identify spam messages.
 But wait, you say, that sounds an awful lot like heuristics!
 Sort of, but not quite.

 Think about when you send someone to the market with a shopping list.
 Heuristics is the kind of shopper who will stick exactly to the list.
 If the store doesn't have the exact yogurt you want, you aren't getting yogurt.
 If a spam message doesn't match something on the characteristics list, it isn't marked as spam.
 Neural Networks, however, are the sort of shopper who will see what you asked for but is willing to get something that meets the need even if it isn't an exact match.
-Neural Networks can flag things perhaps aren't obviously spam according to some checklist but meet the general spam profile that it learned.
+Neural Networks can flag things that perhaps aren't obviously spam according to some checklist but meet the general spam profile that it has learned.